anastasiya-ca/simple-todo-list/README.md

 -	Custom ArrayList Adapter is used to populate todo items ListView.
 -	SQLite is used for persisting data

-Point to consider for future development:
+Points to consider for future development:
 -	Fix issue with error message appearing while word is suggested with spell-check on.
 -	Marking completion
 -	Setting priority